 Tips for Cleaning and Shining your Fruit – Citrus, Stone Fruit, and Pomegranates

-Cleaning is Critical for a Good Wax Performance
+Cleaning is Critical for a Good Coating Performance

 Using a cleaner that is appropriate to the goals of your packing line is a key component to your packing house’s operations.
 It is our experience that when navel packing houses start the season in the fall, they are frequently gassing the fruit with ethylene for degreening purposes, which requires a different cleaner than when citrus ages or is going through a heavy springtime bloom.
 Goals may also vary depending on field management needs such as controlling sooty mold and scale.